JohnMcGrane/johnmcgrane.github.io/_pages/books.md

 The Farm on the River of Emeralds - Moritz Thomson<br />
 Living Poor - Moritz Thomson<br />
 The Saddest Pleasure: A Journey on Two Rivers - Moritz Thomson<br />
-Air Apparent - Mark Monmonier<br />
+Air Apparent: How Meteorologists Learned to Map, Predict, and Dramatize Weather - Mark Monmonier<br />
 Lost in the Wild - Cary J. Griffith<br />
 Born to Run - Christopher McDougall<br />
 The Devil’s Highway - Luis Alberto Urrea<br />